troyanlp/MarsJavaMM/README.md

 ### Instructions:

 This program is based on the user input and it has to follow certain guidelines.
-This is an example of a file with inputs:
+This is an example of a file with inputs:<br />
 5 5  -> This line indicates the size of the grid, each axys separated by a white space. <br />
 1 2 N -> This line indicates the position of a Rover (1,2) and the direction its facing (North) separated by a white space.<br />
 LMLMLMLMM -> This line indicates the orders we want to communicate to the Rover created above.<br />